 Individuals with antisocial personality disorder who have loved ones may benefit from family counseling.
 Bringing family members and friends into the treatment process may help antisocial patients realize the impact their disorder has on their loved ones.
 Therapists who specialize in family counseling may help address a patient’s difficulties maintaining a resilient attachment to their spouse or partner.
 Family counseling may assist them in understanding their struggles being an effective parent, honest and responsible, and the hostility that can lead to domestic violence.

-Individuals who have antisocial personality disorder are at a high risk for a co-existing substance abuse, gambling addiction and contracting HIV due to risky behavior.
+Individuals who have antisocial personality disorder are at high risk for co-occurring substance abuse, gambling addiction and contracting HIV due to risky behavior.
 Alcohol has been shown to be the most commonly abused substance of antisocial personality disorder patients because it helps relieve tension, irritability and monotony in their lives.